Please call the clinic if you pet has a problem after surgery. If after hours, please leave a message.

 These are not usually emergencies, but if it seems excesive, please call.
 Leave a message if after hours.

-6. In general, lack of appetite, vomiting or depression is normal following surgery, but after 24 hours any one of these may indicate a problem.
+6. In general, lack of appetite, vomiting, depression, diarrhea, constipation is normal following surgery, but after 24 hours any one of these may indicate a problem.
 Call our office during phone hours or leave a message on the answering machine.

 7. Do not wash or clean the incision – you may introduce infection.